Dog Training

 By |Dog Behavior, Dog Training|

-by Drayton Michaels Counterconditioning and desensitizing dogs when on leash also has neurological benefits © Can Stock Photo/Amaviael Creating new and better associations for dogs on leash when exposed to fearful/stressful stimuli is crucial, as it is better for all involved for the dog to be less stressed and less fearful.
-The goal is potentially a positive association is created, or at least [...]
+by Drayton Michaels Counterconditioning and desensitizing dogs when on leash also has neurological benefits © Can Stock Photo/Amaviael The Neurological Benefits of Counter Conditioning Leash Reactive Dogs focuses on creating new and better associations for dogs on leash.
+When dogs face fearful or stressful stimuli, helping them feel less stressed and less fearful is crucial.
+A positive association may develop, or at least [...]

 Talking to Dogs